iPhone 13 release date: We finally know when Apple's new phones will arrive

 This marks a return to Apple's usual iPhone release schedule, after the pandemic caused production delays for the iPhone 12 in 2020.
 It also confirms an August note to investors, reported on by MacRumors, in which Wedbush Securities analyst Daniel Ives revealed that Apple was likely to launch the iPhone 13 in "the third week of September."

-For more, check out everything to know about iPhone 13's longer battery life and increased storage, and if your iPhone will be able to run iOS 15.
+For more, check out what to know about the iPhone 13's longer battery life and increased storage, and if your iPhone will be able to run iOS 15.